This post may contain affiliate sales links. Please read my disclosure policy.

 Odds are you already have all of these baking essentials in your house that are just waiting to be made into these amazing Oatmeal Raisin Cookies.
 Here’s what you’ll need:

-- Brown Sugar – to sweeten with that slight molasses taste.
+- Granulated + Brown Sugar – to sweeten!
+Brown sugar brings that slight molasses taste.

 - Eggs – this helps add structure to the cookies.

 - Rolled Oats – it wouldn’t be an oatmeal cookie without oats!
 I recommend using old-fashioned rolled oats.